How to Prepare Your Newborn for their First Photography Session

 Ideally, the baby should be sleeping while being photographed in order to allow me the opportunity to create beautiful poses.
 Having a sleeping baby also means that he or she won’t be crying during the session.
 Try to keep track of your new baby’s sleep/wake schedule and try to schedule your session for a sleep cycle.

 In the hours leading up to the session, it is very helpful to feed your baby as frequently as possible to ensure his or her tummy is full.
 This will not only keep your baby from being fussy due to being hungry, but will also allow him or her to enjoy a long, peaceful slumber, which is perfect for picture taking.
 I’m not condoning sleep deprivation, but it is VERY helpful to keep your baby awake for two hours before the session.
 You will thank me.
 I promise.What to Wear?

 Moms: Keep it simple.
 Choose earth tones and solid colors.
-A simple white or black tank top works best, but choose what feels good to you.
+A simple white or black tank top works in a pinch, but choose what feels good to you.

 Dads: Stick with a plain black shirt, like a t-shirt, with no collar.
 Steer clear of button downs or anything with a logo on it as they will detract from the photo.
 If Mom is wearing a color other than black, then coordinate with her attire.

-Siblings: White or a light solid color always looks great.
+Siblings: Muted tones work best.
 Just make sure their outfit coordinates with everyone else in the photo.
-For

 Have a pacifier on hand, regardless of whether you plan to use one with your baby or not.
 Having a pacifier will help soothe your baby during the shoot and will help move the session along with minimal discomfort for the baby.